turttlehouse/turttlehouse/README.md

 </div>

 ### Hi there 👋
-Here are some ideas to get you started:
+Let me provide you with some insights into my current activities and interests:

 - 🔭 I’m currently working on NodeJS Projects.
-- 🌱 I’m currently learning NodeJS and .NETCore Framework.
+- 🌱"I'm in the process of learning NodeJS and .NETCore Framework.
-- 👯 I’m looking to collaborate on React,Angular & Django.
+- 👯 I'm open to collaboration in areas like React, Angular, and Django.

   📫 Feel free to reach out to me if you'd like to connect, collaborate, or discuss anything related to computer science and information technology.
   Let's embark on this journey together!